rust-lang/book/second-edition/src/ch07-02-controlling-visibility-with-pub.md

 another project, not our own.

-To understand why this program invokes these warnings, let’s try using the `connect` library from another project, calling it externally.
+To understand why this program invokes these warnings, let’s try using the `communicator` library from another project, calling it externally.
 To do that, we’ll create a binary crate in the same directory as our library crate by making a *src/main.rs* file containing this code: